 - Combine the spices for the shrimp in a large zip-lock plastic bag.
 Add shrimp to the bag, seal and shake.
 Remove shrimp from the bag.

 - Heat oil in a skillet over medium-high heat.
 Add shrimp when oil is hot and cook for 2 minutes on each side, or until shrimp is done.

 - Toss the salad with vinaigrette, divide onto 2 plates, top each with 6 shrimp and serve immediately.

 I’ve put together a whole menu of recipes featuring warming spices and the magic of winter fruits.
-Check out the full menu.
+Learn more about cooking with spices this winter.